vikram759/image_segmentation_yolo/README.md

-Image Segmentation using YOLOv8

-This project demonstrates custom image segmentation and object detection using YOLOv8, including dataset preparation, model training, fine-tuning, and evaluation.

-📌 Project Overview

-Prepared and annotated a custom dataset, converting labels into YOLOv8-compatible text format.

-Trained and fine-tuned a YOLOv8 model for segmentation and detection.

-Achieved 99.0% mAP on the validation set.

-Evaluated the trained model using precision, recall, F1-score, and mAP on test images.

-Built an end-to-end pipeline: data preparation → model training → evaluation → prediction visualization.

-📂 Dataset Preparation

-Images were annotated using [LabelImg / Roboflow / CVAT] (replace with your tool).

-Labels were exported and converted into YOLOv8 .txt format:

-<class_id> <x_center> <y_center> <width> <height>

-Normalized values in the range [0,1].

-Dataset was split into:

-train/

-val/

-test/

-⚙️ Training the Model

-Install requirements:

-pip install ultralytics

-Train the YOLOv8 model:

-yolo detect train data=data.yaml model=yolov8n.pt epochs=100 imgsz=640

-Fine-tuned hyperparameters for improved accuracy.

-📊 Evaluation Metrics

-mAP (mean Average Precision): 99.0% (validation set)

-Precision

-Recall

-F1-Score

-Evaluation run:

-yolo detect val model=runs/detect/train/weights/best.pt data=data.yaml

-🔍 Predictions on Test Images

-Run inference on test images:

-yolo detect predict model=runs/detect/train/weights/best.pt source=test/

-Predicted results are saved in runs/detect/predict/.

-📈 Results

-High performance on validation and test datasets.

-Robust segmentation and detection pipeline validated end-to-end.

-🚀 Future Work

-Deploy the model as an API for real-time inference.

-Experiment with larger YOLOv8 variants (YOLOv8m, YOLOv8l).

-Extend dataset for multi-class segmentation tasks.

-🛠️ Tech Stack

-Python

-YOLOv8 (Ultralytics)

-OpenCV / Matplotlib (for visualization)

-Annotation Tool: [LabelImg / Roboflow / CVAT]

-📧 Contact

-For questions or collaborations, feel free to reach out!
+# Image Segmentation using YOLOv8

+## Project Overview
+This project focuses on image segmentation using the YOLOv8 deep learning model.
+It involves preparing and annotating a custom image dataset, training and fine-tuning the model, and evaluating its performance on a test set.

+## Key Features
+- Preparation of a custom dataset annotated and converted into YOLOv8-compatible text format.
+- Training and fine-tuning a YOLOv8 model to achieve high accuracy.
+- Evaluating the model using metrics such as mean Average Precision (mAP), precision, recall, and F1-score.
+- Validating predictions and the end-to-end object detection pipeline on test images.

+## Results
+- Achieved a mean Average Precision (mAP) of 99.0% on the validation dataset.
+- Performance metrics confirm the robustness and accuracy of the trained model.

+## Installation
+1. Clone the repository:
+git clone <repository-url>

+2. Install required dependencies (Python 3.8+ recommended): pip install -r requirements.txt

+(Includes Ultralytics YOLOv8, OpenCV, and other necessary libraries)

+## Usage
+- Annotate your images using any compatible labeling tool.
+- Convert labels to YOLOv8 text format for training.
+- Train the YOLOv8 model with:
+yolo task=segment mode=train model=yolov8n.pt data=<dataset-config>.yaml epochs=50

+- Evaluate the model:
+yolo task=segment mode=val model=<trained-model>.pt data=<dataset-config>.yaml

+- Test predictions on new images and utilize evaluation metrics: yolo task=segment mode=predict model=<trained-model>.pt source=<test-images-folder>

+## Evaluation Metrics
+- **mAP (mean Average Precision)**
+- **Precision**
+- **Recall**
+- **F1-score**

+These metrics help ensure the model's predictions are both precise and comprehensive.

+## Folder Structure
+/dataset # Annotated images and label files
+/scripts # Scripts for training, evaluation, and testing /models # Saved trained weights
+/results # Evaluation reports and example outputs

+## Contributing
+Contributions and suggestions are welcome.
+Please raise an issue or submit a pull request to improve the project.

+## License
+This project is licensed under the MIT License - see the LICENSE file for details.

+---

+*Developed in September 2025 as part of an advanced computer vision project.*